learn-co-curriculum/environment-mac-os-catalina-setup/README.md

 The following instructions are for macOS Catalina.
 If you are not on Catalina but can upgrade, we recommend doing so _after_ following the instructions below.
 Additional instructions are included in the steps below for non-Catalina users.

 You can check your OS version by clicking the apple menu in the top left and clicking 'About This Mac'.

 ## When to Move to a Local Environment

-For online students, you should switch to a local environment after your Ruby CLI project, or sooner if recommended by an instructor.

-For in-person students, you should move to a local environment at the end of Prework, before you start on campus.
+To ensure you can access and complete the assignments in this course, switching to a local environment at the start of the course is best.

 ## Step 0